'Terrified' resident tells Kesgrave shooting trial that boy 'pointed gun at me'

 The 16-year-old, who cannot be named due to his age, denies attempted murder and four other charges following an incident in Kesgrave on the morning of September 7 last year.

-On Friday, jurors were played a recording of Mr Fay's police interview, in which he described hearing a loud bang at about 8.30am or 8.40am and opening an upstairs window to see a young man on the ground near another young man holding a gun.
+On Friday, jurors were played a recording of the man's police interview, in which he described hearing a loud bang at about 8.30am or 8.40am and opening an upstairs window to see a young man on the ground near another young man holding a gun.

-"When he saw me opening the window, that's when he pointed the gun at me," Mr Fay told the interviewer.
+"When he saw me opening the window, that's when he pointed the gun at me," the witness told the interviewer.

-When asked to describe the armed boy's behaviour, Mr Fay replied: "That person was very calm and cool in the way he reacted and stood there."
+When asked to describe the armed boy's behaviour, he replied: "That person was very calm and cool in the way he reacted and stood there."

 Most Read